btromm/property-wrangler/README.md

 ## Support

-If you encounter issues:
-1. Check the console (Ctrl/Cmd + Shift + I) for error messages
-2. Create an issue on the [GitHub repository](https://github.com/YOUR_USERNAME/properties-wrangler/issues)
-3. Include your Obsidian version, plugin version, and any error messages
+If you encounter issues, ask an LLM.
+I am providing this solely for any menial benefit that it may have for you, and will not be maintaining this actively.

 ## License